NoV8rs/NoV8rs/README.md

 I'm a passionate gamer and programmer currently studying Game Programming at NSCC.
 I love creating games using Unity and C#, and I'm dedicated to making enjoyable experiences for everyone.

 ## 🌱 About Me
-- 🎮 Game Developer
+- 🎮 Programmer
-- 📚 Student at NSCC
+- 📚 2nd Programmer at NSCC
 - 💻 Working with Unity and C#
-- 🌟 Always looking to improve my skills and learn new things

 ## 🛠️ Technologies & Tools
 - **Languages:** C#, C++, GDScript